appacademy/SWEO-Part-Time-Resources/1-Module/2-week/5-day/README.md

 # M1W2D5

-## Plan for today
+## Plan for today - Study Day!

   1. Review Notes/Homework + Start Working On Problems (2hrs)
      1. Instructors will do tech setup checks
+     2. Please have your cameras on in your workstation.
+     3. If we come in for tech setups or for checkups and student is not there, the student will receive a strike.
   2. Mock practice assessment!(1hr)
-  4. Lunch
+  3. Lunch
-  5. Practice Assessment Walkthrough
+  4. Practice Assessment Walkthrough
-  6. Practice, Practice, Practice!
+  5. Practice, Practice, Practice!

 ---